Shaldag-class patrol boat: Armament

 The vessels are armed with a Typhoon Weapon Station, mounting a Bushmaster M242 and electro-optics systems.
 They are equipped with foredeck and aftdeck rings for Oerlikon 20 mm cannon and a single gun mount.
-There are spigots for 0.5-inch machine guns on both sides of the main deck.
+There are mounts for 0.5-inch machine guns on both sides of the main deck.
 The boat is able to accommodate most advanced new weapon systems, such as the rapid-fire stabilized gun mount, remotely controlled by a night vision system.

 The Shaldag Mark II variants are equipped with Spike ER surface to surface missiles.